Kaori Matsumura: Career

 In April 2013, she earned the title of Lifetime Honorary SKE48 Kenkyuusei since she decided to stay as a trainee member for the rest of her career in SKE48.
 In the 2013 general elections, she placed 24th.
 In October 2013, Matsumura released her first indie solo single, "Matsumurabu" (マツムラブ), which was produced by HKT48 member Rino Sashihara.
 The single's first press was only released in 1,000 copies, and Matsumura sold all 1,000 singles personally to fans.

 On 24 February 2014, Matsumura received the title of AKB48 Group Kenkyuusei Student Council President (AKB48グループ研究生生徒会会長) at an event rearranging different members from AKB48, SKE48, NMB48, HKT48, and Nogizaka46 into different teams at a concert held at the Zepp DiverCity venue.
 In the 2014 general elections, she increased her rank and placed 17th.

 On 26 October 2014, she attended the Yamada town Seafood Tasting Festival (山田の幸　味わい祭り) in Iwate Prefecture where she was appointed the hometown ambassador in a ceremony.

 Matsumura's second SKE48 Senbatsu was for the single Coquettish Jūtai Chū.
 Her previous senbatsu single was "Kiss Datte Hidarikiki".

 On 18 September 2018, Matsumura announced that she would be leaving the group.
 On 5 February 2019, her graduation concert was held at Omiya Sonic City.
 She officially graduated from the group on 2 May 2019.
 She currently continues to work in the entertainment industry as a freelancer.

 Personal life

 On 28 June 2020, Matsumura announced her marriage to a non-celebrity, though the wedding ceremony was not held until September 2022, due to delays brought upon by the COVID-19 pandemic.

+On 3 April 2023, Matsumura announced her pregnancy of her first child.
+On 18 June, she gave birth to a daughter named Mikuri.
+Her second pregnancy was announced on 18 March 2025.
+Her second child, a son, was born on 28 July of that year.